 Redirect After Login

-This plugin says what it does, similar to When Last Login, this plugin does what it says.
+This plugin says what it does.
 You can create custom page redirects after a user logs into your WordPress website and is ideal if this is the only feature you would need.

 Peter’s Login Redirect